PythonForMatlabProgrammers/PythonForMatlabProgrammers/docs/06-Ecosystem.md

 here.
 But a bit of good news for you: with a MATLAB background you'll find that the [NumPy documentation](http://www.numpy.org/) is familiar, and once you read through its documentation you'll feel much more at ease with Python.
-And if you don't particular like the NumPy language syntax, keep reading to the Pandas section.
+And if you don't particularly like the NumPy language syntax, keep reading to the Pandas section.
 Pandas is built on top of NumPy and provides a syntax you will be much more comfortable with.